janpaulpl/janpaulpl.github.io/index.md

 # Research

 I am not convinced by the demanding workflow required by our current suite of languages.
 That is, doing manual work in a specification language on top of the implementation language.
-These offload the intellectual challenge of coming up with static guarantees to developers, many of whom either don't have the domain-specific expertise or the *time* to become reasonable proof engineers. *This has motivated my main interests: programming languages, formal methods for software engineering, and automated reasoning*.
+These offload the intellectual challenge of coming up with static guarantees to developers, many of whom either don't have the domain-specific expertise or the *time* to become reasonable proof engineers. *This has motivated my main interests: programming language design, type theory, and formal methods for software engineering*.

 To address this issue, I develop type systems to guarantee behavioral soundness while easing/eliminating the need of directly specifying code behavior.
-I want to assure all well-*typed* and well-*constructed* programs imply well-*behaved* programs.
-I primarily make use of gradual, dependent/refinement, and probabilistic/plausibilistic types, in tandem with proof mining, automation, and repair.
+I want to assure all well-*typed* programs imply well-*behaved* programs.

 ## I am currently working on:

-<u>Gradual refinement/probabilistic types</u>: Generalizing [Igarashi's notion of gradual session types](https://homepages.inf.ed.ac.uk/wadler/papers/gradsess/gradsess.pdf) to refinement and probabilistic types.
+<u>Gradual types</u>: Generalizing [Igarashi's notion of gradual session types](https://homepages.inf.ed.ac.uk/wadler/papers/gradsess/gradsess.pdf) to probabilistic refinement session types.

-<u>Type-based concurrency reasoning</u>: Using [Temporal Session Types](https://arxiv.org/pdf/2012.13129) as proof structures for formalizing timing constraints in queueing theory.
+<u>Typed concurrency reasoning</u>: Instrumenting [probabilistic refinement session programs](https://dl.acm.org/doi/10.1145/3729317) with a typed [temporal analysis](https://ankushdas.github.io/docs/icfp18.pdf) for formalizing timing constraints via queueing theory.

-<u>Automatic type-based verification</u>: Automating refinement type systems with monadic effects with [Hiroshi's Constraint Horne Clauses solver](https://arxiv.org/pdf/1610.06768).
+<u>Typed automated verification</u>: Automating verification of refinement type systems with monadic effects based on [Hiroshi's constraint horne clauses solver](https://arxiv.org/pdf/1610.06768).

 ## I have previously worked on:
 <u>NetQIR</u>: I interned at [NASA Langley's Formal Methods Research Program](https://shemesh.larc.nasa.gov/fm/index.html) as part of the Safety-Critical Avionics Systems Branch under the advisory of [Alwyn Goodloe](https://shemesh.larc.nasa.gov/people/aeg/).
 We mechanized proofs in Rocq that guarantee correct behaviors behind a well-behaved implementation of a Software Defined Delay-Tolerant Network algorithm written in [P4](https://p4.org/) for [NASA's Interplanetary Overlay Network framework](https://www.nasa.gov/directorates/somd/space-communications-navigation-program/interplanetary-overlay-network/).
 These guarantees are then provided to the user at the type level when written in our DSL, [NetQIR](https://popl25.sigplan.org/details/CoqPL-2025-papers/1/Formal-Verification-of-a-Software-Defined-Delay-Tolerant-Network), which compiles a subset of P4 to our verified representation for machine checking.